 How to Become a Digital Nomad, Step-by-Step (Ultimate Blueprint)

 How SafetyWing Compares to the Competition

-Alrighty, so before we get into my personal experience with SafetyWing, let’s compare it to the other most popular travel insurances for long-term travelers.
+Alrighty, so before we get into my personal experience with SafetyWing, let’s compare it to the other most popular travel insurance plans for long-term travelers.

-So, compared to all these other travel insurance companies, SafetyWing is by far the best bang for your buck (unless you need a specific type of coverage).
+Compared to these other travel insurance companies, SafetyWing is the best bang for your buck (unless you need a specific type of coverage).

 When deciding between World Nomads and SafetyWing, here’s another important thing to remember:

 Both companies have affiliate programs, but World Nomads pays better commissions.